Club / stadium contact for disabled supporters

 Getting There & Parking

 6 accessible parking spaces are available to home and away supporters by pre booking with the club.
-They are located 20 metres away.
+They are located 20 metres away from the home end and 50 metres from the away end.
 Drop of facilities are available.

 National Rail have published links to the nearest stations to sporting venues including Southend United see here for more information.

 Level Playing Field have not verified the information given and we suggest that you contact the station direct if you have any access requirements.

 For information on purchasing a ticket please visit the Southend United website.